PrincetonUniversity/advanced-command-line/02_misc/README.md

 This section contains miscellaneous commands that I use frequently which aren't large enough to be stand alone topics.

+The setup script in this section downloads 6 files we will work with in the following sections.
+ - metamorphosis.txt: The Metamorphosis by Franz Kafka from project gutenberg
+ - words.txt: The list of words commonly found on unix systems for use with spell check programs.
+ - word\_counts.txt: alphabetically sorted list of words with their frequencies.
+ - sample.fasta: A sample file with amino acid sequences
+ - human.chrom.sizes: A table of hg19 contigs and their associated sizes

+The last three files are common formats in bioinformatics and are examples of structured text.

 ## bc
 The basic calculator has its own programming language and allows for arbitrary precision in calculations.
 Its syntax is similar to C and has builtin